Software Alternatives, Accelerators & Startups

 • How does everyone feel about AI art and crypto-currency?

 I feel like Solarpunk and Cardano are weirdly intertwined.
 Out of all the crypto ecosystems, I feel Cardano is the most likely to facilitate a solarpunk future.
 It's through my involvement in the Cardano ecosystem, I learnt about Solarpunk.
-Source: about 1 year ago
+Source: over 2 years ago

 View more